Engagement

 We will be inclusive and engage different groups and communities to ensure that the development reflects the needs and wishes of the wider local population.

-We look forward to working with you all to create a place that can thrive, both now and in the future.
+We look forward to continuing to work with you all to create a place that can thrive, both now and in the future.

 Previous engagement – Stage 2: January - March 2025